Bank Bridge

 The bridge underwent numerous repairs and restorations, as well as structural modifications.
 In 1949 the wooden cover of the bridge was repaired, and later in 1951–1952 the wooden bearing structure of the bridge was replaced by a metal one.
-In 1967 and 1988 the gilding of the lions’ wings was renovated.
+In 1967 and 1988 the gilding of the lions' wings was renovated.
 In 1997 the sculptures and handrail lattice were restored.
 In 2007-2008 Griboyedov Canal Embankment from Kazan Cathedral to the Bank Bridge was renovated.
-Nowadays the winged lions are the symbol of St. Petersburg University of Economics and Finance.
+Today the bridge is one of three surviving pedestrian chain bridges in the city, along with Pochtamtsky Bridge and the Bridge of Lions.
+Nowadays the winged lions are the symbol of Saint Petersburg State University of Economics.
+The bridge has the status of an object of federal significance on the Russian cultural heritage register.